mminhaz93/Frontend-CRUD-Design/README.md

 ### Delete

-Delete doesn't need form data, but it does need the id of a single item.
-We can get this from the `.map` inside of our item list or from the individual item view, if we have it.
+Delete doesn't need form data, but it does need the `id` of a single item.
+We can get this from the `.map` inside of our item list screen or from the individual item screen, if we have it.
 We can trigger this function with the onClick of a button.

 ### Update

 Update has the most moving parts here, but it's really just a combination of delete and create.
 We start with an onClick in the item list or single item page view.
-We need to grab the entire item, including its id and save it in state in App.
-We'll need our id once the update form is submitted.
-We need to replace our empty form data in state with the rest of the items data.
-If we redirect the user to the update form now, they should be looking at a form with the items already in it, ready to be updated.
+We need to pass the `id` along to the edit form component.
+That will allow us to find the data for the item to pre-populate our edit form.
+We'll also need the `id` once the update form is submitted.
+We need to replace our empty form data in state with the item's data.
+The user should be looking at a form with the items already in it, ready to be updated.
 From here, it's the same as create.
 On submit, the form data is sent to our API call and then set in state of our app.

 The only function that we are missing from the diagram is for our controlled component: `handleChange`.
-That should live in App since that is where the state for our form data is.
-As for `handleSubmit`, our setState functions for create and update are our handleSubmit functions.
+The `formData` state and `handleChange` can be contained in the form component since it is not used anywhere else in our app.

 ## Setting State

 We have four different setState functions in our app and they all need to behave differently.
 Let's look at how they should look and see what they are doing.
+This is assuming that we are dealing with a list of `items` that started off as an empty array when we instantiate our `useState`.

+>example: `const [items, setItems] = useState([])`

 ### Read

 ```
-this.setState({ items });
+setItems(items);
 ```

 This one is pretty simple since it only needs to set up our initial state.